 The Company continuously evaluates its long-lived assets for impairment to assess whether the carrying amount of an asset may not be recoverable.
 Our evaluation is based on an assessment of potential indicators of impairment, such as an adverse change in the business climate that could affect the value of an asset, current or forecasted operating or cash flow losses that demonstrate continuing losses associated with the use of an asset, and a current expectation that, more likely than not, an asset will be disposed of before the end of its previously estimated useful life.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future undiscounted net cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
+There was no impairment of long lived assets recorded for fiscal years ended June 30, 2023, and 2022.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value less costs to sell.
 Recoverability of long-lived assets is dependent on a number of conditions, including uncertainty about future events and demand for our services.
-There was no impairment of long-lived assets recognized during the fiscal year ended June 30, 2022.
-Due to the termination of its corporate office lease in August 2020, the Company recorded an impairment of long-lived assets of \$173 thousand for the fiscal year ended June 30, 2021, which is included in disposal of corporate lease in the accompanying consolidated statements of operations and comprehensive loss.
+Due to the disposal of an asset, the Company recorded a loss of long-lived assets of \$25 thousand for the fiscal year ended June 30, 2023, which is included in loss on disposal of asset in the accompanying Consolidated Statements of Cash Flows.